fagostini/checklists_generator/README.md

 - `--author`: The full name of the author.
 If not provided, the script will not include the author in the output file.
 - `--email`: The email address of the author.
 If not provided, the script will not include the email in the output file.
 - `--ngi-path`: The path to the NGI folder on Miarka.
 This is used to generate the path to the project folders.
 If not provided, the script will leave a generic placeholder (`<ngi_path>`) in the output file.
+- `--config-path`: The path to the TACA configuration folder.
+This is used to generate the path to the project folders.
+If not provided, the script will leave a generic placeholder (`<config_path>`) in the output file.
 - `--genstat-url`: The URL for the Genomics Status page.
 If not provided, the script will leave a generic placeholder (`<genstat_url>`) in the output file.
 - `--charon-url`: The URL for the Charon page.
 If not provided, the script will leave a generic placeholder (`<charon_url>`) in the output file.
 - `--quarto-path`: The path where the Quarto file will be saved.
 The default is `/usr/local/bin/quarto`.
 If the executable is not found, the script will attempt to search for it in the system path.